JustinCasler/Personal_Website/content/projects/MayorsInternship.md

 showInProjects: true
 ---

-Selected to speak with and learn from my towns mayor in weekly meetings to become a great leader.
+Selected to speak with and learn from my town's mayor in weekly meetings to become a great leader.